tea2x/quantum-purse-key-vault/README.npm.md

    *
    * **Async**: Yes
    */
-  sign(password: Uint8Array, lock_args: string, message: Uint8Array): Promise<Uint8Array>;
+  sign(js_password: Uint8Array, lock_args: string, message: Uint8Array): Promise<Uint8Array>;
   /**
    * Supporting wallet recovery - quickly derives a list of lock script arguments (processed public keys).
    *
    * **Parameters**:
-   * - `password: Uint8Array` - The password used to decrypt the master seed used for account generation.
+   * - `js_password: Uint8Array` - The password used to decrypt the master seed used for account generation, input from js env.
    * - `start_index: u32` - The starting index for derivation.
    * - `count: u32` - The number of sequential lock scripts arguments to derive.
    *